jayenliao/Kaohsiung-Vote-2018-2020/README.md

 ### Description:

-This is a final project presentation for _Data Management_, a course in National Cheng Kung University, Taiwan.
+This is a final project presentation for _Data Management_, a course  National Cheng Kung University, Taiwan.
 In brief, we analyzed three votes in Kaohsiung in 2018-2020.
 We used map plotting and `shiny` app to demonstrate some finding and to visualize data.
 Cluster analysis and regularized regression were utilized to address further exploration.

 ### Contents (Please do not move the path of any document or image.)